aquariumbio/pfish/README.md

 *Note*: Using the `configure add` command without providing a new name will overwrite the existing local login configuration.

 The most common use of `configure add` is to set up login configurations for different Aquarium instances.
-For instance, a user might have a `production` configuration in addition to the `local` configuration.
+For example, a user might have a `production` configuration in addition to their `local` configuration.
-In this case, the `local` configuration is still used by default, but the `production` configuration can be specified when transferring operation types.
+In this case, the `local` configuration is still used by default, but the `production` configuration can be specified when transferring operation types or libraries to Aquarium.

-To change the default configuration, use the command
+To change the which configuration will be used by defauls, use the command

 ```bash
 pfish configure set-default -n <config-name>